activeloopai/deeplake/README.md

 <details>
   <summary><b> Usage Tracking</b></summary>

 By default, we collect usage data using Bugout (here's the [code](https://github.com/activeloopai/Hub/blob/853456a314b4fb5623c936c825601097b0685119/hub/__init__.py#L24) that does it).
 It does not collect user data other than anonymized IP address data, and it only logs the Hub library's own actions.
 This helps our team understand how the tool is used and how to build features that matter to you!
 After you register with Activeloop, data is no longer anonymous.
-You can always opt-out of reporting using the CLI command below:
+You can always opt-out of reporting using the CLI command below, or by setting an environmental variable ```BUGGER_OFF``` to ```True```:

 ```
 activeloop reporting --off